 And if the entities referred to in a proof of Gödel’s Proposition V were constructible according to the principles of intuitionism, they had to be ‘easily seen’ to be ‘constructible’ according to the principles of intuitionism – from the fundamental mathematical concepts that are given by the intuition of the mind – so plainly apparent as to require no detailed consideration.

 However, this is where there are fundamental difficulties that Gödel failed to address, leaving them to the vagaries of what might be meant in the philosophy of intuitionism by the fundamental mathematical concepts that are given by the intuition of the mind.
 Intuitionism, according to Brouwer, involved the notion that intuitionistic mathematics is an activity of the mind that is over and above any considerations of language – that language is used to communicate mathematical ideas, rather than creating them.
 That raises several questions in relation to Gödel’s proof.

-For example, in Gödel’s paper, the symbols of the formal system are simply assumed to exist; they are not constructed from other more primitive entities.
+For example, in Gödel’s paper, the symbols of the formal system are simply assumed from the outset to be as Gödel describes them - they are not constructed from other more primitive entities.
 One might debate whether from the intuitionist stance, the symbols of the formal system that Gödel refers to are themselves entities given by the intuition of the mind, or whether the symbols of the formal system are actually abstract intuitive mind concepts to which we later attach symbols of language.
 Gödel does not state his position on this, but it does not affect the following paragraphs.